John Domini: Career

 Talking Heads: 77, his first novel, was also published by Red Hen Press in 2003., then reissued in 2013 by Dzanc Books The novel explores 1970s alternative news media and the punk rock scene.
 Tom Simmons, in the Des Moines Register, called it "a very fine novel... written with flashy, pop-culture inventiveness."

 Domini then began exploring Italy more in his work.
 Earthquake I.D., the first novel to do so, was published in 2007 by Red Hen Press and then reissued by Dzanc Books.
 The novel is set in Naples, the Southern Italian seaport where Domini's father grew up, and follows an American family's experiences there.
 The novel captures the struggles, also, of immigrant life in Naples.
 The book was well-received and Steve Erickson, in a blurb, called Domini "a writer of the world."
 An Italian edition appeared in 2009 on Pironti Editore, and was a runner-up for the Domenica Rea award.

 The second in his series of Naples novels came in 2008 with A Tomb on the Periphery, which blended elements of crime fiction, ghost story and coming-of-age to tell a story of the underground market in ancient jewelry.
 It was selected by Gival Press as a runner-up for their national award and made the short list for "Best of International Publishing" at the London Book Fair.
 The novel was widely reviewed and Michael Madison, in Bookslut, called it "lush and generous."

 This was followed up by another story collection, MOVIEOLA!, published by Dzanc Books in 2016, which explores the language and paraphernalia of the Hollywood industry.
 The Rumpus called it "feverishly exuberant…both highly visual and incredibly verbal".
 In 2019, an Italian translation appeared under the same title on Jona Editore.
 Domini was invited to present the book at the annual Salone Del Libro.

-Domini's most recent novel, The Color Inside A Melon, continues exploring the culture and mythos of Naples, this time from the perspective a refugee from Mogadishu searching for truth about the recent murder of an African immigrant, which threatens to unravel the stability of his own life.
+Domini's last novel, The Color Inside A Melon, continued exploring the culture and mythos of Naples, this time from the perspective a refugee from Mogadishu searching for truth about the recent murder of an African immigrant, which threatens to unravel the stability of his own life.
 Also published by Dzanc Books, The Color Inside A Melon won an honorable mention in the 2019 Book Award from the Italian American Studies Association.
 Mark Athitakis at Washington Post called the book a "sagely genre-tweaking" story which was "especially well-turned."
 Domini spent time in Naples and Puglia on a state-arts grant, where his research informed his work.

 In 2021, Domini published a memoir, The Archeology of a Good Ragù: Discovering Naples, My Father, & Myself.
 The book examined his recovery from midlife breakdowns by way of deeper investigations into his father’s native city, Naples, and brought together, in new form, many previously published pieces on the ancient seaport, in The New York Times and elsewhere.
 Brooklyn Rail praised its “painstaking care” and “searing wit,” and a section was reworked to stand alone in Lit Hub.